 Let us help you claim VGTR for your project today!

-Let's get startedIf you want to claim Video Games Tax Relief, your video game must be certified as British.
-To receive this certification, you must pass the British Film Institute (BFI) cultural test.
+Get in touchIf you want to claim Video Games Tax Relief, your video game must be certified as British.
+You must pass the British Film Institute (BFI) cultural test to receive this certification.

-To pass the BFI cultural test, you must complete an online application form for each video game you want to claim VGTR for.
+To pass the BFI cultural test, complete an online application form for each video game for which you want to claim VGTR.
 The BFI will assess your application and award points based on the cultural content of the game, its cultural contribution, its cultural hubs, and its cultural practitioners.
-To pass the test, each video game must score at least 16 out of a possible 31 points.
+Each video game must score at least 16 out of 31 points to pass the test.

-A Final Certificate: A Final Certificate, which proves your game is British, will only be issued after your video game is finished and is ready for public consumption.
-Applications for a final certificate should, therefore, not be submitted before the video game has been completed.
+A Final Certificate: A final certificate proving your game is British will only be issued after your video game is finished and ready for release.
+Therefore, applications for a final certificate should not be submitted before the video game has been completed.

-An Accountants Report can cost between £500 and £2,000 per application, depending on the video game costs and the number of applications you’re submitting.
+A report can cost between £500 and £2,000 per application, depending on the video game costs and the number of applications you submit.

 A statutory declaration is required for both the Interim and Final certifications.